When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Final Thought

 The steps may vary depending on the specific Chromebook model and version of Chrome OS.
 It is recommended that you consult the official Chromebook support documentation.
 All in all, Zoom is a service built for the web, which makes it perfect for use on a Chromebook.
-All Zoom features are available on Chromebook, and although the Zoom Chrome App will eventually be updated, it’s still well-positioned to seamlessly work on Chrome OS.
+All Zoom features are available on Chromebook, and although the Zoom Chrome App will eventually be updated, it’s still well-positioned to work on Chrome OS seamlessly.

 See Also

-How to Screen Record on Chromegbook
+How to Screen Record on Chromebook